Matzleinsdorf Protestant Cemetery: History and details

 The Chapel has a distinct architectural style which is reminiscent of an Eastern Orthodox Church.
 The architect, Theophil Hansen, was influenced heavily by historical features prominent during the 19th century and constructed the church in a Byzantium style with a large dome and crowned corner pillars.
-The entrance has a golden mosaic that shows Christ holding a holy scroll.
+The entrance has a golden mosaic that shows Jesus Christ holding a holy scroll.
 The interior of the chapel is characterized by 35 statues of angels made in a style similar to figureheads of Spanish galleons.
 They symbolize worship, dogma and annunciation.
-The ornate stained glass windows are ornamented with Christian symbols and pictures of birth, crucifixion and resurrection of the Christ.
+The ornate stained glass windows are ornamented with Christian symbols, depicting the nativity, crucifixion and resurrection of the Christ.

 During its long history, the Matzleinsdorf cemetery became so popular among the Viennese Protestants that it needed to be enlarged twice due to a lack of space.
 However, when the Zentralfriedhof got its own Protestant section, the Matzleinsdorf fell into disuse and discussion about its retention embarked and lasts ever since.
 Finally, in 1943 the cemetery suffered heavy destruction during Allied bombings due to its proximity to the Vienna Railway Station South, a primary target of the Allied forces.
 Today, it has been largely restored but still suffers from competition of the more popular Protestant Section at Zentralfriedhof.